Machado de Assis

-Machado's work shaped the realism movement in Brazil.
+Machado's work shaped the realist movement in Brazil.
 He became known for his wit and his eye-opening critiques of society.
 Generally considered to be Machado's greatest works are Dom Casmurro (1899), Memórias Póstumas de Brás Cubas ("Posthumous Memoirs of Brás Cubas", also translated as Epitaph of a Small Winner) and Quincas Borba (also known in English as Philosopher or Dog?).
-In 1893 he published "A Missa do Galo" ("Midnight Mass"), often considered to be the greatest short story in Brazilian literature.
+In 1893, he published "A Missa do Galo" ("Midnight Mass"), often considered to be the greatest short story in Brazilian literature.

 Biography

 Birth and adolescence

 Joaquim Maria Machado de Assis was born on 21 June 1839 in Rio de Janeiro, then capital of the Empire of Brazil.
 His parents were Francisco José de Assis, a wall painter, the son of freed slaves, and Maria Leopoldina da Câmara Machado, a Portuguese washerwoman from the Azores.
 He was born in Livramento country house, owned by Dona Maria José de Mendonça Barroso Pereira, widow of senator Bento Barroso Pereira, who protected his parents and allowed them to live with her.
-Dona Maria José became Joaquim's godmother; her brother-in-law, commendatory Joaquim Alberto de Sousa da Silveira, was his godfather, and both were paid homage by giving their names to the baby.
+Dona Maria José became Joaquim's godmother; her brother-in-law, commendator Joaquim Alberto de Sousa da Silveira, was his godfather, and both were paid homage by giving their names to the baby.
 Machado had a sister who died young.
 Joaquim studied in a public school, but was not a good student.
-While helping to serve masses, he met Father Silveira Sarmento, who became his Latin teacher and also a good friend.
+While helping to serve the masses, he met Father Silveira Sarmento, who became his Latin teacher and also a good friend.

 When Joaquim was ten years old, his mother died, and his father took him along as he moved to São Cristóvão.
 Francisco de Assis met Maria Inês da Silva, and they married in 1854.
 Joaquim had classes in a school for girls only, thanks to his stepmother who worked there making candies.
 At night he learned French with an immigrant baker.
-In his adolescence, he met Francisco de Paulo Brito, who owned a bookstore, a newspaper and typography.
+In his adolescence, he met Francisco de Paula Brito, who owned a bookstore, a newspaper and typography.
 On 12 January 1855, Francisco de Paula published the poem Ela ("Her") written by Joaquim, then 15 years old, in the newspaper Marmota Fluminense.
 In the following year, he was hired as typographer's apprentice in the Imprensa Oficial (the Official Press, charged with the publication of Government measures), where he was encouraged as a writer by Manuel Antônio de Almeida, the newspaper's director and also a novelist.
-There he also met Francisco Otaviano, journalist and later liberal senator, and Quintino Bocaiúva, who decades later would become known for his role as a republican orator.
+There he also met Francisco Otaviano, journalist and later liberal senator, and Quintino Bocaiuva, who decades later would become known for his role as a republican orator.